-Water with a low pH, or acidic water, poses a whole host of problems around the home.
-This includes corrosion and metal contamination.
+Well water with a low pH, or acidic water, poses a whole host of problems around the home, including corrosion and metal contamination.

 Table of Contents